save-thinking/group-1-save-thinking/README.md

 <a name="readme-top"></a>

-To do

-developer

-1. npm run dev
-2. what each module means
-3. pr review guidelines

-User

-1. how to start the app
-2. what each button means: what a record means, what an account means

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request